 Whether you have two days or two weeks, Croatia is a fun and beautiful destination to explore.
 Dubrovnik, also known as the "Pearl of the Adriatic," is easily the most popular city to visit in the country.
 With a little planning, you'll have an amazing time there and some unexpected experiences too.
 Whether you have one day or three, you will not run out of things to do in and around Dubrovnik.
 Keep reading for advice on how many days to spend in Dubrovnik — and what to do while you're there.

 Best of Dubrovnik

-Previous kimkim travelers have delved beneath the surface on fascinating guided walking tours that illuminate both Dubrovnik's past and its present, and sea kayak trips that show off the city from rarely-glimpsed perspectives.
-Dubrovnik’s seaside location makes an ideal base for rewarding day trips.
-Private boating excursions take in the beauty of the Elaphite archipelago, visiting gorgeous coves for snorkeling and island-hopping.
+Kimkim travelers can delve beneath the surface on fascinating guided walking tours that illuminate both Dubrovnik's past and its present, and sea kayak trips that show off the city from rarely-glimpsed perspectives.
+Dubrovnik’s seaside location also makes an ideal base for rewarding day trips.
+Private boating excursions take in the majesty of the Elaphiti archipelago, visiting secluded coves for snorkeling and swimming.
 Another showstopper is Ston, home to the longest walled fortress system in Europe.
-After exploring the ancient town, you can experience Ston’s love of the sea on an oyster-tasting boat trip followed by a seafood dinner in a family-run restaurant.
-Then down south and almost at the border with Montenegro, there are more magnificent old town panoramas, plus sides of modern art and delectable fresh produce, plus Dalmatian wine and a side of modern art on a visit to Cavtat and Konavle Valley.
+After exploring the ancient town, you can experience Ston’s strong links with the sea on an oyster-tasting boat trip followed by a seafood dinner in a family-run restaurant.
+Then down south and almost at the border with Montenegro, there are more magnificent old town panoramas, plus sides of modern art and delectable fresh produce, washed down by some of the finest Dalmatian wine on a visit to Cavtat and the fertile Konavle Valley.

 Chat with a local specialist who can help organize your trip.